-The best Linux distros for beginners make it simple and easy for Windows and Mac users to start using Linux.
+The best Linux distros for beginners provide a simple and easy format to learn Linux for Windows and Mac users.

 Choice is perhaps the biggest strength as well as the biggest weakness of the Linux and the open source ecosystem.